This collection of wrestling history illustrates the background of

 -Photo of Toots Mondt as a college wrestling coach in 1922 (1 page)

-edited content talking about Toots Mondt being a victim of extortion
+content talking about Toots Mondt being a victim of extortion in 1961

 -Article about Vincent McMahon being named manager of Turner